Skip to main content

 1. Select whether the model is a Base model.
 If it needs to be linked to new models by default, select Def. base model.
 Only the MAIN branch of a base model is automatically linked to a new model.

 Base models are models that are only used by other models.
 A base model contains the necessary details for the correct operation of a model, a supplement, or an addition, such as a default theme or default translations.
 Also, Thinkstore models can be used as a base model inside your work model.
-For more information, see the chapter Base model.
+For more information, see Base models.

 tip